I’m holding a bell up here for the kids to look at

 - A basket full of different coloured baubles

-Each child is acting out a particular action.
-I gave the younger two paint brushes to hold.
+One year, we did an illustration-style card with each child acting out a particular action.
+I gave the younger two kids paint brushes to hold.

 I then edited the add-ons in Pic Monkey and Publisher.